 - Visual Persuasion in the Law (2 credits)

-Students are invited to suggest alternative courses to fulfill the elective requirement.
+Students are invited to suggest alternative courses to fulfill these requirements.
 Those wishing to do so should discuss the matter with the Director of the Program, F. Peter Phillips, at F.Peter.Phillips@nyls.edu.

 Students affiliated with the Program are required to confer each Term with the Director of the Program to discuss their course schedule and related professional development efforts.
 At this meeting each affiliated student will be given individual time to ask academic advice, and to confirm that the student is progressing towards meeting all Program-related curriculum requirements.